GenomicaMicrob/mg_classifier/README.md

 The best way to get mg_classifier is to clone this repository directly to your linux:
 1. Open a terminal and go to your prefered folder.
 2. Type `git clone https://github.com/GenomicaMicrob/mg_classifier.git`, this will automatically download all basic files to a new folder called mg_classifier.
-3. Make all scripts executable: `chmod +x mgclassifier/mg_classifier.sh mgclassifier/scripts/*.pl`.
+3. Make all scripts executable: `chmod +x mgclassifier/*.sh mgclassifier/scripts/*.pl`.
-3. Download the databases to the created subfolder `databases/` from figshare (soon).
+3. Download the databases; change to the created folder `cd mg_classifier` and execute the script to start the download of the three databases from figshare: `./download_dbs.sh`.
+The script will download a 445 MB file into the appropiate folder and uncompress it.

 For the fast processing of data, mg_classifier has to have the database formatted in a certain way.